kkots/ggxrd_hitbox_overlay_2211/README.md

 Also it can hide the main Enter key or numpad Enter key presses from the game, or both (in General Settings).
 Also it can hide wins on the rematch screen (see [Hide Wins Mod](#hide-wins-mod) section).
 Also it can hide rank icons (circle, arrow up/down, equal sign) next to players (enable in General Settings).
-The mod hides its output from OBS recording, and this can be turned off in 'UI - Settings - General Settings - Dodge OBS Recording' or by going to OBS and checking the 'Capture third-party overlays (such as steam)' checkbox.
+The mod can optionally hide its output from OBS recording (can be turned on in 'UI - Settings - General Settings - Dodge OBS Recording').

 ## Credits